Call for Demos announced!

 The COLING conference has a history that dates back to the 1960s.
+It is held every two years and regularly attracts more than 700 delegates.
 The conference has developed into one of the premier Computational Linguistics (CL) and Natural Language Processing (NLP) conferences worldwide and is a major international event for the presentation of new research results and for the demonstration of new systems and techniques in the broad field of CL and NLP.

 Topics of interest

 COLING 2020 solicits demonstrations on original and unpublished research on topics, including, but not limited to:

 - Pragmatics, discourse, semantics, syntax, grammar, and lexicon;